campoy/go-tooling-workshop/README.md

 help you better write Go code, how to build artifacts from that code, and how to understand the performance of your code once it's running.

+You should be relatively familiar with Go, even though we won't be writing much code.
+Maybe it's time to check out the [Go Tour](https://tour.golang.org).

 For a shorter and sweeter version of this workshop, you can watch the video that I made for a conference, and inspired me to create this workshop.